GwendolyneFreddy/Hubelpot_the_Vegetable_Merchant_NPC/README.md

 ##

-#### Mac OS X
+#### macOS

-Hubelpot for Mac OS X is distributed is distributed in the same compressed archive and includes a WeiDU installer.
+Hubelpot for macOS is distributed is distributed in the same compressed archive and includes a WeiDU installer.

 First, extract the files from the archive into your game directory.
 On successful extraction, there should be a :file_folder: hubelpot folder, setup-hubelpot and setup-hubelpot.command files in your game folder.
 To install, simply double-click **`setup-hubelpot.command`** and follow the instructions on screen.